timmylev/DataClient.jl/docs/src/man/getting-started.md

 ### Caching
 More info can be found in the [`gather`](@ref) docs but by default, an ephemeral file cache is automatically instantiated for each Julia session to cache downloaded S3 files.
 This cache can be configured differently via a config file or environment variable.
 * `DATACLIENT_CACHE_DIR` (String): The path to a local directory that is used as the cache.
 Files cached here will be persistent (not removed at the end of the julia session) and can be reused across sessions.
 * `DATACLIENT_CACHE_SIZE_MB` (Int):  The max cache size in MB before older files are removed.
 The default is 20,000 MB.
 * `DATACLIENT_CACHE_EXPIRE_AFTER_DAYS` (Int): Files in the custom cache dir (if specified) that are older than this period will be removed during initialization.
 The default is 90 days.
 * `DATACLIENT_CACHE_DECOMPRESS` (Bool):  Whether or not to decompress S3 files before caching.
-THe default is `true`.
+The default is `true`.

-The recommended way of configuring the above is by creating a config file in your project directory, this makes your configs persistent and gives you easy view/modify to them (see [Configs and Backend](@ref) for more information):
+The recommended way of configuring the above is by creating a config file in your project directory, this makes your configs persistent and gives you easy access to view/modify to them (see [Configs and Backend](@ref) for more information):
 ```sh
 cat > configs.yaml <<- EOF
 DATACLIENT_CACHE_DIR: "./cache/"